 (2) A party to a probate action shall not, except by leave of the Court, be allowed to inspect an affidavit filed pursuant to Rule 11 by any other party to the action or any testamentary script exhibited thereto, unless and until he has complied with the requirements of Rule 11 so far as they apply to him.

+[Rule 12 amended in Gazette 21 Feb 2007 p.
+582.]

 13. Default of appearance

 (1) Order 13 does not apply to a probate action.